MohammadAshrafTolba/et3-task/README.md

 - A manager would approve/decline incoming leave requests

 ## Features
+- Migration repo for db (for safe upgrading and downgrading db)
 - passwords' hash are being stored in the db instead of actual passwords
 - User Sessions and db are secure by generating safe APP_KEY (in the config)
 - Some routes won't work if accessed without logging in